eoinkelly/notes/rails/rails-routing.md

 ```ruby
 # this does not work for a route that doesn't exist
 link_to "Some stuff", controller: "products", action: "show", id: 1

 ```

+Q: i think `things#do` is just sugar for `controller: 'things', action: 'do'`
+    is this true?

 Q: can I use link_to to make a route that doesn't exist in routes.rb?
+    it seems not

 * `link_to` does not have any special understanding of what routes exist - it is just a pure function that takes some args and builds a string.